Second Intifada: 2002

 In January 2002, the IDF Shayetet 13 naval commandos captured the Karine A, a freighter carrying weapons from Iran towards Israel, believed to be intended for Palestinian militant use against Israel.
 It was discovered that top officials in the Palestinian Authority were involved in the smuggling, with the Israelis pointing the finger towards Yasser Arafat as also being involved.

 Palestinians launched a spate of suicide bombings and attacks against Israel, aimed mostly at civilians.
 On 3 March, a Palestinian sniper killed 10 Israeli soldiers and settlers and wounded 4 at a checkpoint near Ofra, using an M1 Carbine.
 He was later arrested and sentenced to life imprisonment.
 The rate of the attacks increased, and was at its highest in March 2002.

 In addition to numerous shooting and grenade attacks, the month saw 15 suicide bombings carried out in Israel — an average of one bombing every two days.
 The high rate of attacks caused widespread fear throughout Israel and serious disruption of daily life throughout the country.
 March 2002 became known in Israel as "Black March".
 On 12 March United Nations Security Council Resolution 1397 was passed, which reaffirmed a Two-state solution and laid the groundwork for a Road map for peace.

 On 27 March, the wave of violence culminated with a suicide bombing during a Passover celebration at the Park Hotel in Netanya in which 30 people were killed.
 The attack became known as the Passover massacre.
 In total, around 130 Israelis, mostly civilians, were killed in Palestinian attacks during March 2002.
-On 28 March, Arab leaders, whose constituencies were exposed to detailed television coverage of the violence in the conflict, set out a comprehensive Arab Peace Initiative that was endorsed by Arafat, but virtually ignoring by Israel.
+On 28 March, Arab leaders, whose constituencies were exposed to detailed television coverage of the violence in the conflict, set out a comprehensive Arab Peace Initiative that was endorsed by Arafat, but virtually ignored by Israel.

 On 29 March, Israel launched Operation Defensive Shield, which lasted until 3 May.
 The IDF made sweeping incursions throughout the West Bank, and into numerous Palestinian cities.
 Arafat was put under siege in his Ramallah compound.
 The UN estimated that 497 Palestinians were killed and 1,447 wounded by the Israeli incursion from 1 March to 7 May.
 A UN report cleared Israel of allegations of massacre, but criticized it for using excessive force on the civilian population.
 Israeli forces also arrested 4,258 Palestinians during the operation.
 Israeli casualties during the operation totaled 30 dead and 127 wounded.
 The operation culminated with the recapturing of Palestinian Authority controlled areas.